apecosm/python-apecosm/doc/data_extract.rst

     spatial_integral_phy2

-There is also the possibility to control the depth at which the average is performed and also the domain.
+There is also the possibility to control the depth at which the average is performed and the domain used for the averaging.
 For instance, to compute the average between 0 and 200m over the domain defined above: